aleksandr-hilko/django-trip-app/README.md

     `cd {project_name}`

-5. Run `docker-compose -f docker-compose.yaml -f docker-compose.setup.yaml up`
+5. To run the tests you should type:

-    This will update your project pip dependencies and will run Django model migrations.
+* `make test` - this will build a test Docker image and run the tests automatically.

-    Note: **use this command every time you have dependencies updated / model migrations changed**
+6. Run `docker-compose -f docker-compose.yaml -f docker-compose.setup.yaml up` if you have you have dependencies updated / model migrations changed, otherwise run `docker-compose up'

     You can check that your server is now working in a browser:
         `http://127.0.0.1:8000/api/accounts/`
     Press `Ctrl+C` when completed to stop the services.